St Peter's College Boat Club: Recent years

 In 1999, the Victorian listed University Boathouse burned down and with it SPCBC's entire fleet, memorabilia like trophy blades as well as archive material of the club.
 Later identified as arson, the loss of the boathouse put the club into a devastating situation and it took the club over five years to rebuild its fleet but only by severe cut backs in the quality of its boats.
 2007 saw the opening of new University Boathouse, which replaced the older boathouse on the same site.

-In 2008, St. Peter’s Men’s Novice A boat beat six other men’s A crews and one B crew to win Christ Church Regatta for the first time in the club's history.
+In 2008, St. Peter's Men's Novice A boat beat six other men's A crews and one B crew to win Christ Church Regatta for the first time in the club's history.
 In Torpids 2009, SPCBC finished not only with two sets of blades (5 and 6 bump blades for M1 and M2) but +15 net bumps, and five competing crews which is the most the club has put out since 1998.
 2009 saw the Men's 1st VIII also winning the novice plate event at Bedford Amateur Regatta.

 In 2010, SPCBC was the Most successful Club in Torpids.
-With 9 bumps for two women’s boats and with 14 bumps altogether St Peter’s climbed up the bump charts.
+With 9 bumps for two women's boats and with 14 bumps altogether St Peter's climbed up the bump charts.
 2011 saw the Men's First Eight winning the Novice Division at Bristol Head and coming 245th in the Head of the River Race ahead of several other Oxford Colleges.
 In 2012, the men's side won the Worcester Sprint Regatta in a coxed four.
 In 2013, SPCBC won Oriel Regatta as well as the Senior Women's event in the New College Indoor Regatta.

-Since 2015 St Peter's Men's 1st Eight has been awarded two sets of spoons and is now on the lowest position on The River since 1931.
+St Peter's experienced somewhat of a downturn in 2015, with St Peter's Men's 1st Eight being awarded two sets of spoons and sitting at the lowest position on The River since 1931.
 SPCBC's Men's 1st Torpid suffered a similar fate.
-Since 2017 the crew finds itself on the lowest position on The River since 1930.
+Similarly in 2017 the crew found itself in the lowest position on The River since 1930.

-St. Peter's Women's 1st Eight won blades in Summer Eights 2019, 27 years after the last time this happened.
+Yet things improved, St. Peter's Women's 1st Eight won blades in Summer Eights 2019, 27 years after the last time this happened.
 SPCBC's Women's 1st position in Torpids 2019 is the highest since 2008.

+2022 was a remarkable year for SPCBC.
+In Summer VIII's all top 4 boats finished +4 and won blades.
+This made 2022 the most successful year in recent history.

+Most recently, in 2023, St Peter's women's 1st boat won blades in Torpids, whilst the women's 2nd boat successfully won blades in Summer Eights 2023.